nlxai/sdk/packages/website/src/content/02-06-touchpoint-voice-plus.md

 - Always store the `formElements` reference for use in your command handlers
 - Re-analyze and resend context when your page structure changes
-- Include meaningful IDs and labels on form fields for better voice recognition
+- Use good form accessibility practices such as [labeling fields](https://www.w3.org/WAI/tutorials/forms/labels/)
-- Consider adding `aria-label` attributes for better accessibility and voice context
+- Provide [form instructions](https://www.w3.org/WAI/tutorials/forms/instructions/) for better voice recognition

 ### Sending Context Example